learn-co-students/sinatra-user-auth-v-000/README.md

 ### Logging In

 What does it mean for a user to "log in"?
-The action of logging is the simple action of storing a user's ID in the `session` hash.
+The action of logging in is the simple action of storing a user's ID in the `session` hash.
 Here's a basic user log in flow:

 1. User visits the log in page and fills out a form with their email and password.
 They hit "submit" and `POST` that data to a controller route.
 2. That controller route accesses the user's email and password from the params.
 That info is used to find the appropriate user from the database with a line such as `User.find_by(email: params[:email], password: params[:password])`. **Then, that user's ID is stored at the value of `session[:id]`.**